boazsegev/iodine/README.md

 ### Special HTTP `Upgrade` support

-Iodine's HTTP server includes special support for the Upgrade directive using Rack's `env` Hash, allowing the application to focus on services and data while Iodine takes care of the network layer.
+Iodine's HTTP server includes special support for the Upgrade directive using Rack's `env` Hash, allowing the application to focus on services and data while iodine takes care of the network layer.

-Upgrading an HTTP connection can be performed either using Iodine's Websocket Protocol support with `env['upgrade.websocket']` or by implementing your own protocol directly over the TCP/IP layer - be it a websocket flavor or something completely different - using `env['upgrade.tcp']`.
+Upgrading an HTTP connection can be performed either using iodine's Websocket Protocol support with `env['upgrade.websocket']` or by implementing your own protocol directly over the TCP/IP layer - be it a websocket flavor or something completely different - using `env['upgrade.tcp']`.

 #### Websockets

-When an HTTP Upgrade request is received, Iodine will set the Rack Hash's upgrade property to `true`, so that: `env[upgrade.websocket?] == true`
+When an HTTP Upgrade request is received, iodine will set the Rack Hash's upgrade property to `true`, so that: `env[upgrade.websocket?] == true`

-To "upgrade" the HTTP request to the Websockets protocol, simply provide Iodine with a Websocket Callback Object instance or class: `env['upgrade.websocket'] = MyWebsocketClass` or `env['upgrade.websocket'] = MyWebsocketClass.new(args)`
+To "upgrade" the HTTP request to the Websockets protocol, simply provide iodine with a Websocket Callback Object instance or class: `env['upgrade.websocket'] = MyWebsocketClass` or `env['upgrade.websocket'] = MyWebsocketClass.new(args)`

 Iodine will adopt the object, providing it with network functionality (methods such as `write`, `each`, `defer` and `close` will become available) and invoke it's callbacks on network events.